sinedied/talks/ai-for-dev/demo-yoh.md

 Print the CSV data directly

+- I don't want a script

-## talk-refactor branch
+## talk-refactor-code branch
 - Refactor: search for indexSections
   * /refactor
   * make it more concise and readable
+  * merge the if conditions

 ## talk-tests branch
 - Reverse coding
 - Chat.tsx
-  * add onKeyDown event handler to chat root
+  * add onEnterKeyDown event handler to chat root
   * implement onKeyDown event handler
     - use setCancelStreaming hook
-  * add setCancelStreaming hook
+  * add setCancelStreaming hook (go to top if not working)

 ## eslint same branch
 - eslint JS to JSON config in webapp